 Is It Durable?

-When it comes to BBQs, stainless steel is the most common material they’re made from.
-But not all stainless steel is the same, and we recommend looking for a BBQ which is made from grade 304 stainless steel rather than grade 430 due to the latter rusting quicker.
+The most common material for BBQs to be made from is stainless steel… but not all stainless steel is the same.
+We recommend looking for a BBQ which is made from grade 304 stainless steel rather than grade 430 due to the latter rusting quicker.

 An easy way to test if the stainless steel is grade 304 or 430 is to use a magnet.
 If it sticks to the BBQ, it is grade 430 and if it doesn’t, it is grade 304. (source: Men’s Health)

 Other areas of your BBQ which can vary on the materials used are the grills.
 These can either be chrome, stainless steel or cast iron – and each has its benefits and drawbacks.
 For example, stainless steel is easy to clean and more durable than chrome, whilst cast iron is an excellent source of heat due to holding its temperature well, but it is prone to rust if care isn’t taken.

 Features to Look For: